tonyjward/plagiarism_detection/README.md

 ## Feature Engineering

 In the [Feature Engineering](udacity/Solutions/2_Plagiarism_Feature_Engineering.ipynb) stage I used two similarity metrics to compare the student answers to the Wikepedia source text.
-(Click on the above links to watch a 2 minute video for each metric.)
 1) [Containment](https://www.youtube.com/watch?time_continue=103&v=FwmT_7fICn0&feature=emb_logo)
 2) [Longest Commmon Subsequence](https://www.youtube.com/watch?time_continue=37&v=yxXXwBKeYvU&feature=emb_logo)

+The links provided above give a short two minute explanation for each metric.

 Both metrics are normalised to be between zero and one.
 We would expect that plagiarised answers would have high values for one or more of these metrics.